hsyyid/Kits/README.md

 ## Permissions

-kits.use - Access to the /kit command. kits.reload - Access to the /kit reload command. kits.list - Access to the /kits command.
+* kits.use - Access to the /kit command.
+* kits.reload - Access to the /kit reload command.
+* kits.list - Access to the /kits command.
+* kits.add - Access to the /kit add command
+* kits.interval - Access to the /kit interval command
+* kits.delete - Access to the /kit delete command.

 ## Kit Specific Permissions